 Katavi - The Wildlife

-There are very few parks in Africa that showcase buffalo and lion duels quite so well; game drives here can be seriously explosive!
-Katavi is equally famous for its crocodile and hippo populations which gather in ridiculous numbers.
-The huge hippo pool can see 600 hippo at its peak and there is nowhere else in Africa where crocodiles hibernate in dens like in Katavi.
-Animals in Katavi have not really read the species behavioural rule book!
-Elephant herds and good numbers of zebra, giraffe, topi, leopard, waterbuck, hyena and very occasionally wild dog make this a park to compete with the finest safari experiences in the world.
+We can't think of anywhere else that showcases buffalo and lion duels quite so well as Katavi; game drives here can be seriously explosive!
+Katavi is equally famous for its enormous crocodile and hippo populations - the huge hippo pool can see 600 hippo at its peak and nowhere else in Africa do crocodiles hibernate in dens as they do here.
+The wildlife in Katavi hasn't read the species behavioural rule book!
+Sizeable elephant herds and good numbers of zebra, giraffe, topi, leopard, waterbuck, hyena and very occasionally wild dog make this a park to compete with the finest safari experiences in the world.

-The main activity in Katavi is daytime game driving.
-Night safari is not permitted.
-Some of the camps operate walking safari and Nomad Tanzania's Chada Camp operates exceptional short fly camping trips with nights spent out under the stars.
+The main activity in Katavi is daytime game driving; night safari is not permitted.
+Some of the camps offer walking safaris and Nomad Tanzania's Chada Camp operates exceptional short fly camping trips with nights spent out under the stars.

-Like the Selous and Ruaha, Katavi is a classic dry season park with the game getting progressively better towards the end of the year.
-As the water holes and rivers dry up game congregates around the remaining river system and the park gets seriously good.
-With the rivers being the only source of water for miles around, herds move down from the surrounding hills and rely on the water to be found here.
+, Katavi is a classic dry season park with the game viewing getting progressively better towards the end of the year.
+As the water holes and rivers dry up, game moves down from the surrounding hills and congregates around the remaining river system - now the viewing gets seriously good.
 July to October is absolutely peak season for Katavi but more and more travellers are trying Katavi out of season, if only to have the park completely to themselves!

 is the most famous, and our favourite, camp in the park.
 With only six classic safari tents, it epitomises the essence of a remote safari camp, and the guiding and overall standards are what we have come to expect from a company as good as Nomad.
 Foxes Katavi Wildlife Camp